-If you are facing any degree of assault charge, you should consult a Darien assault lawyer as soon as possible.
+If you are facing charges for a violent offense, you should consult a Darien assault lawyer as soon as possible.
 A top criminal defense attorney may be able to assess the evidence against you and work towards a positive resolution to your charges.

 What are the Degrees of Assault in Darien?

-Under Connecticut law, there are three different levels of assault charge.
-The level of your assault charge depends on a variety of factors, including:
+Under Connecticut law, there are three different levels of assault charges.
+The level of your charge depends on a variety of factors, including:

 - The severity of the injuries